-In this article we’ll review every ingredient in Peptiva based on published medical research to provide our determination on whether the supplement is likely to be effective for improving sleep quality or if it’s a waste of money.
+In this article we’ll answer all of these questions and more as we analyze every ingredient in Peptiva based on medical studies to give our take on whether or not the supplement is likely to be effective for improving sleep quality.

-Because this supplement contains many active ingredients, we’ll break our ingredient analysis down into three sections: Probiotic Ingredient Review, Other Active Ingredient Review, and Inactive Ingredient Review.
+Because this supplement contains many active ingredients, we’ll break our ingredient analysis down into three sections: Probiotics, Other Active Ingredients, and Inactive Ingredients.

 Most of the ingredients in Peptiva are probiotics.
-The supplement provides a 26 billion colony-forming units (CFU) total dose.
+The supplement provides a total probiotic dose of 26 billion colony-forming units (CFU).

 Four of the included probiotic strains are of the Lactobacillus species, including Lactobacillus acidophilus (ATCC SD6865) and Lactobacillus acidophilus (ATCC SD6866).
 We cannot identify any medical research suggesting that Lactobacillus probiotics are effective for improving sleep quality.

-In fact, a medical review published in the Alternative Therapies in Health and Medicine journal examined the effects of supplementation with Lactobacillus probiotics on insomnia, and the study authors concluded that there were no studies that proved a benefit.
+In fact, a medical review published in the Alternative Therapies in Health and Medicine journal searched for studies suggesting that Lactobacillus probiotics were effective for supporting sleep, but the study authors couldn't find any.

 Peptiva contains three other active ingredients: gamma-aminobutyric acid (GABA), valerian extract and melatonin.